huggingface/huggingface_hub/docs/hub/model-repos.md

   example_title: "Philosophy"
 ```

 Moreover, you can specify non-text example inputs in the model card metadata.
-Find [here](https://github.com/huggingface/huggingface_hub/blob/main/docs/hub/input-examples.md) an exhaustive list of input examples formats for all widget types.
-For vision & audio widget types, you can provide example inputs under key `src` rather than `text`.
+Refer [here](https://github.com/huggingface/huggingface_hub/blob/main/docs/hub/input-examples.md) for a complete list of example input formats for all widget types.
+For vision & audio widget types, provide example inputs with `src` rather than `text`.

 For example, allow users to choose from two sample audio files for automatic speech recognition tasks by:

 ```yaml
 widget: